awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 ### Automatically Migrating to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate-auto"></a>

-For Amazon EC2 Windows instances only, you can use the AWS Systems Manager console, the Amazon EC2 console, or the AWS CLI to automatically migrate to the CloudWatch agent as your log collection tool\.
+For Amazon EC2 Windows instances only, you can use the AWS Systems Manager console or the AWS CLI to automatically migrate to the CloudWatch agent as your log collection tool\.

 **Note**
 Currently, AWS Systems Manager supports migrating from SSM Agent to the CloudWatch agent for collecting logs and metrics on 64\-bit versions of Windows only\.
 For information about setting up the CloudWatch agent on other operating systems, and for complete information about using the CloudWatch agent, see [Collect Metrics from Amazon Elastic Compute Cloud Instances and On\-Premises Servers with the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) in the *[Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)*\.